fgmart/fgmart.github.io/_pages/about_rashi.md

-**Rashi Rautella** is an undergraduate student in Computer Science at UTSA.
+**Rashi Rautela** is an undergraduate student in Computer Science at UTSA.
 Rashi is developing tooling for the [iSENSE data visualization platform](https://isenseproject.org).